thomas-touhey/cahute/docs/headers/cahute/link.rst

         Use or expect CAS40 variant.

-        See :ref:`casiolink-cas40-header-format` for more information.
+        See :ref:`protocol-cas40` for more information.

     .. c:macro:: CAHUTE_SERIAL_CASIOLINK_VARIANT_CAS50

         Use or expect CAS50 variant.

-        See :ref:`casiolink-cas50-header-format` for more information.
+        See :ref:`protocol-cas50` for more information.

     .. c:macro:: CAHUTE_SERIAL_CASIOLINK_VARIANT_CAS100

         Use or expect CAS100 variant.

-        See :ref:`casiolink-cas100-header-format` for more information.
+        See :ref:`protocol-cas100` for more information.

     .. c:macro:: CAHUTE_SERIAL_CASIOLINK_VARIANT_CAS300

         Use or expect CAS300 variant.

+        See :ref:`protocol-cas300` for more information.

     Since the number of stop bits may be selectable on the calculator, it can also be selected manually, amongst the following: